poppinss/hooks/README.md

 await hooks.exec('before', 'save', { id: 1 })
 ```

-If you want the end user to define IoC container bindings as the hook handler, then you need to pass the `Ioc` container resolver to the Hooks constructor.
+If you want the end user to define IoC container bindings as the hook handler, then you need to pass the `IoC` container resolver to the Hooks constructor.
 Following is the snippet from Lucid models.

 ```ts
 import { Ioc } from '@adonisjs/fold'